MicrosoftDocs/learn/learn-pr/azure/manage-deployments-advanced-arm-template-features/includes/4-secure-parameters.md

 - **User needs deployment permission on resource group**.
 This is no different than other deployment.
 However, if you haven't created the resource group, you can assign a role to ensure you can deploy to it.

 - **User needs proper access to the Key Vault**.
 You must ensure that you have the proper access to the Key Vault when you read from it during deployment.
+When you create a Key Vault, it creates an access policy giving the user rights to manage all the secrets, keys, and certs.

 ### Configure Key Vault for deployment